MLSTidbits/website/README.md

 If you find something that is incorrect, or you have a suggestion for improvement, please feel free to leave a comment on the post, or open an issue on the [GitHub repository](https://github.com/MLSTidbits/website/issues) for this site.

-If you would like to contribute directly, please send me an [email](contact@mlstidbits.com).
+If you would like to contribute directly, please send me an email at contact@mlstidbits.com.
 I would be happy to add you as a contributor to the repository.